Moto42/instant-meme/README.md

 ### Setup
 A little bit more involved.

+#### Optional Environmental Variables

+- INSTANT_MEME_WATERMARK : string, if set, will add a watermark to the lower right hand corner of the image.

 #### Create Assets Directory

 In your project's root directory, create a new directory named "instant-meme".